-A team led by BNFL, Inc. was awarded the contract to remediate and immobilize the Hanford radioactive tank waste in support of the Hanford Tank Waste Remediation System program (TWRS).
-BNFL, Inc. is teamed with BNFL Engineering, LTD., Bechtel National, GTS Duratek, and Science Application International Corporation to develop and design integrated facilities for pretreatment and vitrification in support of the TWRS mission.
-This facility will pretreat and immobilize approximately 0.375 MT/day of high level waste (HLW, producing 1.5 MT/day of HLW glass) and approximately 4.5 MT/day of low activity waste (LAW, producing 30 MT/day of LAW glass) during Part B2 of the TWRS project.
-During the initial phase of Part B (FY98 - FY00, B1), the technology is expected to be optimized to the point that it can be used as the basis for final design, construction, and operation of a vitrification facility in Hanford, Washington.
+A team led by BNFL, Inc. was awarded the contract to remediate and immobilize the Hanford radioactive tank waste in support of the Hanford River Protection Program (RPP).
+BNFL, Inc. is teamed with BNFL Engineering, LTD., Bechtel National, GTS Duratek, and Science Application International Corporation to develop and design integrated facilities for pretreatment and vitrification in support of the RPP mission.
+This facility will pretreat and immobilize approximately 0.375 MT/day of high level waste (HLW, producing 1.5 MT/day of HLW glass) and approximately 4.5 MT/day of low activity waste (LAW, producing 30 MT/day of LAW glass).
+During the initial phase of the project (FY98 - FY00), the technology will be validated and optimized to the point that it can be used as the basis for final design, construction, and operation of a vitrification facility in Hanford, Washington.

-As part of the overall Hanford Tank Waste Remediation System (TWRS) Project, BNFL, Inc. has contracted DOE-Westinghouse Savannah River Company's Savannah River Technology Center (SRTC) to provide research and development services in characterization, pretreatment, and immobilization of actual Hanford tank wastes.
+As part of the overall Hanford River Protection Project, BNFL, Inc. has contracted DOE-Westinghouse Savannah River Company's Savannah River Technology Center (SRTC) to provide research and development services in characterization, pretreatment, and immobilization of actual Hanford tank wastes.
+SRTC is conducting tests, radioactive and non-radioactive, to confirm all major processing steps for the pretreatment flowsheet.
+During this testing, SRTC has identified and developed alternate or additional processing steps to address significant processing concerns.
 Additionally, SRTC is developing design basis data using simulants of Hanford tank wastes in areas of ion exchange, filtration, precipitation, glass former blending, evaporation, and slurry mixing.
-This paper will provide an overview of the SRTC TWRS development program.
+This paper will provide an overview of SRTC activities completed during the initial phase of the project, flowsheet modifications resulting from SRTC's identification and development of alternate or modified processing steps, as well as a description of the SRTC development program for the next phase of the project.